 Luton, United Kingdom, December 26, 2008 --(PR.com

-)-- Christmas came early for Peter Bell from County Durham when he received a phone call from his home study provider, SkillsTrain, to say he’d won £2000 cash as first prize in a national competition to find the student whose life has most improved this Christmas.
+)-- Single mum Mrs Sabina Aslam-Quadri of Mellville Street, Glasgow, was shocked to receive a phone call from her plumbing home study course provider, Train 4 Trade Skills, to say she’d won the first prize of £2000 cash in a national competition to find the student whose life has most improved this Christmas.

 The 39 year old mother of 4, who took up studying plumbing as an alternative to a career as a driving instructor and previously as a highly qualified accountant, was already planning to spend her Christmas moving radiators, installing a bathroom for her brother and fitting her mother’s dish washer, outside tap and kitchen units.

 She now plans to spend her win on more tools to help with her plumbing career and buy a few treats for the kids.